-- Rehabilitation of a HMU must be in accordance with the Environmental Rehabilitation Plan for that development stage or precinct. - Rehabilitation of a HMU will be undertaken in accordance with relevant performance objectives (which are to be developed in accordance with the more detailed rehabilitation planning process outlined in the VMRP). - Rehabilitation may be completed incrementally in stages within a HMU with a minimum of 5ha for each stage of rehabilitation.
+Rehabilitation of a HMU must be in accordance with the Environmental Rehabilitation Plan for that development stage or precinct.

+- Rehabilitation of a HMU will be undertaken in accordance with relevant performance objectives (which are to be developed in accordance with the more detailed rehabilitation planning process outlined in the VMRP). - Rehabilitation may be completed incrementally in stages within a HMU in accordance with requirements of The IA.
 These stages would not necessarily coincide with separately titled allotments.